Welcome

 Is AllWest a subsidiary or franchise or in any other way associated with any other firm?

-Name several large projects in the last year and where each project was located.
+Name several large projects in the last three years and note where each project was located.

-How many years has your Firm been in Business?
+How many years has AllWest been providing consulting services?

 Your office locations have been established how long?